IMPACT OF HAZE ON HEALTH

 The key precaution for children during haze is to minimize prolonged or strenuous outdoor physical exertion when the forecasted air quality is unhealthy (24-hr PSI>100), and avoid outdoor activity when the forecasted air quality is in the hazardous range (24-hr PSI>300).

-There are currently no international certification standards for use of masks in children.
-Certification standards apply to use in adults only.
+There are currently no international certification standards (such as N95) for use of masks in children.
+Certification standards such as those by the National Institute for Occupational Safety and Health (NIOSH) (which are used to certify masks as N95 masks) were developed in an occupational setting and apply to use in adults only.

-The clinical trial conducted by the manufacturer (i.e. Innosparks Pte Ltd) on the impact of the AIR+ Smart Mask on children aged 7 to 14 years found that the AIR+ Smart Mask, with and without the micro-ventilator, can be used safely in children with no existing heart and lung conditions.
+Alternatively, for children, the AIR+ Smart Mask can be used (only where necessary) to protect against the effect of haze.
+The AIR+ Smart Mask, with and without the micro-ventilator, can be used safely in children with no existing heart and lung conditions.
 To be effective, the mask needs to maintain a well-fitted seal at all times.
 If the child experiences breathing discomfort while using the mask, it should be removed.

-Children who wear the mask with or without the micro-ventilators can carry out light physical activity such as brisk walking.
+Children who wear the AIR+ Smart Mask with or without the micro-ventilators can carry out light physical activity such as brisk walking.
 Children are not advised to carry out greater levels of physical activity when wearing the mask, even with the micro-ventilator.

-The key precaution for persons with pre-existing lung and heart disease is to avoid prolonged or strenuous outdoor physical exertion when the forecasted air quality is unhealthy (24-hr PSI>100), and avoid outdoor activity when the forecasted air quality is in the very unhealthy and hazardous range (24-hr PSI>200).
+For children with pre-existing respiratory conditions (e.g. asthma), the key precaution is to avoid prolonged or strenuous outdoor physical exertion when the forecasted air quality is unhealthy (24-hr PSI>100) and avoid outdoor activity when the forecasted air quality is in the very unhealthy and hazardous range (24-hr PSI>200).
 Children with chronic heart and lung conditions may respond differently to the mask.
 Please consult your child’s doctor if there is any doubt or if your child experiences discomfort.

 The healthcare institutions will institute specific measures to manage particulate matter (PM) levels in indoor spaces, taking reference from NEA’s guidelines on indoor air quality.
 The healthcare institutions will also monitor patients closely, and ensure ample circulation of clean air indoors.